netj/dotfiles/Mac/README.md

 last line afterwards.

-## KeyRemap4MacBook .xml
+## Karabiner private.xml
-[KeyRemap4MacBook][] is a great tool that allows you to remap keyboard in OS X.
+[Karabiner][] (or formerly KeyRemap4MacBook) is a great tool that allows you to remap keyboard in OS X.
 I'm using it to remap left command as option key except a few Mac key combinations in Terminal.app, and Esc to switch back to English IM in Vim to make life easier.

 ## Many Scripts